boog9/decoder-lite/README.md

 ## Notes
 - Only COCO classes 0 and 32 are processed.
+- `scripts/setup_env.sh` removes stray `~ip` directories that can trigger `pip` warnings about invalid distributions and reinstalls the build toolchain.
-- Torch with CUDA must be present before building ByteTrack. `make venv` installs PyTorch with CUDA 12.1 wheels (compatible with CUDA 12.4 runtime); adjust the index URL in `scripts/setup_env.sh` for other CUDA versions.
+- Torch with CUDA must be present before building ByteTrack. `make venv` installs PyTorch with CUDA 12.1 wheels (compatible with CUDA 12.4 runtime) and installs ByteTrack in PEP 517 editable compat mode without dependencies; adjust the index URL in `scripts/setup_env.sh` for other CUDA versions.